b1-systems/rke-former/README.md

 kubectl get nodes --output wide
 ```

+## Add x509 certificates to Kubernetes

+If you need to add certificates to allow Kubernetes to accept connections
+to the Openstack API, put your certificates into a file named `ca-certs.pem` and
+place it into the root directory.

+## Add /etc/hosts file

+To add a manually crafted hosts file to the cluster nodes, put a file named
+`hosts` into the root directory.

 ## Define additional routes to networks

 Additional network routes are defined in a map `additional_routes`.